svorkoetter/MusicRack/README.md

 MusicRack is intended to work on a widescreen (e.g. 16:10 or 16:9) monitor, displaying two pages at once.

-MusicRack uses the following libraries, or newer versions thereof:
+MusicRack uses the following libraries and utilities, or newer versions thereof:

 * libjpeg
 * libpng12-0
 * libtiff5
 * zlib1g
+* GhostScript 9.26

 If you are building MusicRack from source, you will need the following tools and libraries, or newer versions thereof: